arp242/goatcounter/tpl/_backend_sitecode.markdown

 Customizing
 -----------
-Customisation is done with the `window.goatcounter` object; the following keys are supported:
+Customisation can be done with the `window.goatcounter` object or `data-goatcounter-settings` attribute on the script; the following keys are
+supported:

 ### Settings